-Because interest and penalties can be charged the moment a payment is late—and borrowers often aren’t notified or aware—they may continue to make inaccurate payments, resulting in escalating fees and the risk of losing the property by foreclosure.
+Because interest and penalties can be charged the moment a payment is late—and borrowers often aren’t notified or aware—they may continue to make inaccurate payments, resulting in escalating fees and the risk of losing the property by foreclosure or tax sale.

 We created this guide to help you understand the major causes and consequences of delinquent property taxes, and how the right technology can help you prevent them while streamlining your business.

 Borrowers are required by law to pay property taxes annually by a specific date or dates determined by each taxing authority.
-Unfortunately, borrowers often fall behind and become delinquent, resulting in numerous consequences—for both the borrower and the lender.
+Unfortunately, borrowers often fall behind and become delinquent on property taxes, resulting in numerous consequences—for both the borrower and the lender.